 The Board of Directors of Vhi Insurance (the "Board") believes an effective system of governance is essential for the appropriate management of Vhi Insurance.
+The Board seeks to ensure that our governance structures are fit for purpose, appropriate and effective for the nature, scale and complexity of the risks inherent in Vhi Insurance.
 It is committed to ensuring that Vhi Insurance is well directed and managed in accordance with the highest standards of corporate governance, business integrity, transparency and professionalism required to deliver the sustained and sustainable success of the business.
 Vhi Insurance is subject to and materially complies with the relevant provisions of the Central Bank of Ireland's ("Central Bank") Corporate Governance Requirements for Insurance Undertakings, the Code of Practice for the Governance of State Bodies and related regulations and codes.
 The Board attests to compliance with relevant regulatory requirements in annual Compliance Statements.
 Compliance, Internal Audit and Risk Management programmes are maintained, documented, monitored and reported upon.
 Accordingly, the Board considers the system of governance is appropriate, effective and adequate to the nature, scale and complexity of the risks inherent in its business.